How does this medication work? What will it do for me?

 How should I use this medication?

 To treat diaper rash for children, apply a thin layer and gently massage enough cream onto the affected and surrounding skin area twice daily at a diaper change, in the morning and evening.
+Only use this medication for treating diaper rash that has been diagnosed by your doctor.
 If symptoms worsen or if there is no improvement after 2 weeks, contact your doctor.
-Do not use for longer than 14 days.
+Do not use clotrimazole cream for longer than 14 days.

 To treat jock itch, athlete's foot, and ringworm for adults, apply a thin layer of cream and gently massage it into the affected and surrounding skin area twice daily, in the morning and evening.
 Improvement in the itching should be seen within the first week.
 For jock itch and ringworm, treatment should be continued for 2 to 4 weeks.
 For athlete's foot, treatment may be needed for at least 4 weeks.